-It makes perfect economic sense, of course, for antitrust courts to scrutinize firms and collaborations when they create restraints that go beyond the product design itself.
+By contrast, it makes perfect economic sense for antitrust courts to scrutinize firms and collaborations when they create restraints that go beyond the product design itself.
 On the output side-and assuming for purposes here only that the NCAA is not viewed as a single entity-this could include an assessment of broadcast restrictions for the NCAA's amateur competitions.
-Id.
-And while the input side might be more complicated to dissect, certainly there is a difference between what the NCAA determines are its product's amateur characteristics (i.e., rules concerning eligibility and ensuring that student-athletes are not "paid to play") and restraints that are independent of the product design-for example if the NCAA (hypothetically) were to institute a draft of high school athletes.
-This latter example would not go to the essential nature of the product, while the former examples do.
+NCAA, 468 U.S. at 117.
+And while the input side might be more complicated to dissect, certainly there is a difference between what the NCAA determines are its product's amateur characteristics (i.e., rules concerning eligibility and ensuring that studentathletes are not "paid to play") and restraints that are independent of the product design-for example, if the NCAA (hypothetically) were to institute a draft of high school athletes or to agree on compensation for university employees.
+Cf. Law v.
+Nat'l Collegiate Athletic Ass'n, 134 F.3d 1010 (10th Cir.
+1998).
+These latter examples do not go to the essential amateur nature of the product, while the former do.